Azure/azure-sdk/docs/python/design.md

 |Sync|`azure.sampleservice`|`azure-sampleservice`|`azure.sampleservice.SampleServiceClient`|
 |Async|`azure.sampleservice.aio`|`azure-sampleservice-aio`|`azure.sampleservice.aio.SampleServiceClient`|

-{% include requirement/MUST %} use the same namespace for the synchronous client as the synchronous version of the package with `.aio` appended.
+{% include requirement/MUST id="python-client-namespace-sync" %} use the same namespace for the synchronous client as the synchronous version of the package with `.aio` appended.

-{% include requirement/SHOULD %} ship a separate package for async support if the async version requires additional dependencies.
+{% include requirement/SHOULD id="python-client-separate-async-pkg" %} ship a separate package for async support if the async version requires additional dependencies.

-{% include requirement/MUST %} use the same name for the asynchronous version of the package as the synchronous version of the package with `-aio` appended.
+{% include requirement/MUST id="python-client-same-pkg-name-sync-async" %} use the same name for the asynchronous version of the package as the synchronous version of the package with `-aio` appended.

-{% include requirement/MUST %} use [`aiohttp`](https://aiohttp.readthedocs.io/en/stable/) as the default HTTP stack for async operations.
+{% include requirement/MUST id="python-client-async-http-stack" %} use [`aiohttp`](https://aiohttp.readthedocs.io/en/stable/) as the default HTTP stack for async operations.
 Use `azure.core.pipeline.transport.AioHttpTransport` as the default `transport` type for the async client.

 ### Hierarchical services

 Many services have resources with nested child (or sub) resources.
 For example, Azure Storage provides an account that contains zero or more containers, which in turn contains zero or more blobs.

-{% include requirement/MUST %} create a client type corresponding to each level in the hierarchy except for leaf resource types.
+{% include requirement/MUST id="python-client-hierarchy" %} create a client type corresponding to each level in the hierarchy except for leaf resource types.
 You **may** omit creating a client type for leaf node resources.

-{% include requirement/MUST %} make it possible to directly create clients for each level in the hierarchy.
+{% include requirement/MUST id="python-client-hier-creation" %} make it possible to directly create clients for each level in the hierarchy.
 The constructor can be called directly or via the parent.

 ```python
 class ChildClient: